Skip to Content

 4 Quick Fixes When Your iPhone Lock Screen Buttons Are Not Working

-A common problem for iPhone users is with the lock screen buttons not working.
-Sometimes, when the phone is locked, the on-screen commands become unresponsive and you are unable to open either the camera or the flashlight from the lock screen.
+A common problem for iPhone users is that the lock screen buttons are not working at all.
+Sometimes, when the phone is locked, the on-screen commands become unresponsive, and you are unable to open either the camera or the flashlight from the lock screen.

-Let’s take a look below at some of the most common fixes for the iPhone lock screen buttons not working.
+Let’s take a look below at some of the most common fixes for this issue.

 Reset The Phone